 Like any country with running water and a stock market, we have had a diabolically checkered history with the original tenants of our land, and several run-ins with the French, but at present day it feels like we have less to apologize about than the other countries with which we share this planet.
 With America acting like Al Pacino during the last act of Scarface, the Middle East fighting their way back to the seventeenth century, and Europe resembling a great sweater that has seen one too many winters, maybe my countrymen can celebrate this Canada Day by grading the world on a curve and deciding the Canada is Eh Okay.

-For a little glimpse into the part of our culture that doesn’t involve appreciating nature or excelling at winter sports, here’s a mix of some Canadian radio rock and new wave back when.
+For a glimpse into the part of our culture that doesn’t involve appreciating nature, excelling at winter sports, or pretending we like native art, here’s a mix of some Canadian radio rock and new wave from back when.

 Trooper – The Boys In the Bright White Sports Car